-Dental Laboratory Technology Associate of Applied Science
+Dental Laboratory Technology

 Purpose: The major in Dental Laboratory Technology begins each fall semester and is designed to prepare students for employment as dental laboratory technicians to provide an essential support service for the dental professional according to the dentist's prescription or work request.
 The dental laboratory technician constructs and repairs all types of dental prosthetic appliances.